eProsima/Fast-DDS-docs/docs/fastdds/library_overview/includes/exec_model.rst

     * - Watchdog
       - Filewatch
       - One
-      - Tracks the status of the watched file for modifications
+      - Tracks the status of the watched file for |br| modifications
     * - Callback
       - Filewatch
       - One
-      - Runs the registered callback when the watched file changes.
+      - Runs the registered callback when the |br| watched file changes.

 Some of these threads are only spawned when certain conditions are met: